-Philippe Entremont in the 2012-2013 season will guest conduct European and American orchestras as well as perform numerous piano and chamber music concerts.
-And, in the 2013-2014 season . . . he will tour the Vienna Concert-Verein in the United States with soloist, Sebastian Knauer.
+Philippe Entremont in the 2013-2014 season will guest conduct European and American orchestras as well as perform numerous piano and chamber music concerts.
+He will also tour the Vienna Concert-Verein . . . in the United States with soloist, Sebastian Knauer.

 The 2012-13, 2011-12, and 2010-11 seasons took Philippe Entremont all over the world, with many orchestral tours including the Munich Symphony Orchestra, the Israel Festival Orchestra, the Deutsche Staatsphilharmonie, and the Shenzhen Symphony Orchestra.
 Moreover, in the 2010-2011 season, Philippe Entremont became Principal Conductor of the Boca Raton Philharmonic and Lifetime Laureate Conductor of the Munich Symphony Orchestra.